Commodities: Sculpture and Ceramics

 Exhibition

-Oversized snuff bottles shaped like a poppy or a giant nose link to sculptures of contemporary perfumes that reference imperial histories such as ‘Invasion’, ‘Colony’ and ‘Opium’.
-A magic bronze mirror, based on those made thousands of years ago, projects a glowing ghostly image onto a darkened wall.
-Ritual vessels explore how the Taotie, a mythological Chinese creature, is connected to the early history of silk weaving, pioneered by women.
-So’s works help us see Compton Verney’s world-renowned collection of Chinese Bronzes in a new light.
+Oversized snuff bottles shaped like a poppy or a giant nose linked to sculptures of contemporary perfumes that reference imperial histories such as ‘Invasion’, ‘Colony’ and ‘Opium’.
+A magic bronze mirror, based on those made thousands of years ago, projected a glowing ghostly image onto a darkened wall.
+Ritual vessels explored how the Taotie, a mythological Chinese creature, is connected to the early history of silk weaving, pioneered by women.
+So’s works helped us see Compton Verney’s world-renowned collection of Chinese Bronzes in a new light.

-Through a mix of new and never before seen works, So explores how perceptions of history can be distorted, re-fashioned and changed, questioning how we create the new stories we tell ourselves today.
+Through a mix of new and never before seen works, So explored how perceptions of history can be distorted, re-fashioned and changed, questioning how we create the new stories we tell ourselves today.

 Supported by the Henry Moore Foundation